Lummetry/SolisBoxChecker/README.md

 VaporBoxCheck is a mini-app developed in Python that uses Pytorch and Tensorflow frameworks.
 This application can be used as a test tool in order to test different deployment setups on a wide range of hardware and software setups.

 ## Preparing JetsonTx2 environment:
-Below you can find a range of outputs after testing the script on different operating systems, hardware platforms and environment setups.
+In order to setup NVIDIA Jetson Tx2 envrionment you can access following pdf for a stept by step tutorial:
 [JetsonTx2 Setup](https://github.com/Lummetry/VaporBoxCheck/blob/main/_vapor_box_check/_output/JetsonSetup.pdf)

 ## Preparing non-Jetson environments: